nest/nestml/doc/pynestml_toolchain/back.rst

 class to a Python-processable format.
 By exchanging strings instead of objects, a better control and comprehension of all side effects is achieved.
-For all three types of declarations in the *equations* block, PyNestML implements an additional printing routine: The *printEquation* function retrieves the name of the left-hand side variable together with the differential order and combines it with the right-hand side expression printed by the *ExpressionPrettyPrinter*.
+For all three types of declarations in the *equations* block, PyNESTML implements an additional printing routine: The *printEquation* function retrieves the name of the left-hand side variable together with the differential order and combines it with the right-hand side expression printed by the *ExpressionPrettyPrinter*.
 This procedure is